A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Models

 where $\psi_{cap}$ is the source term (in unit ${\rm{s}^{-1}}$).
 Combining equations$~$(\ref{Darcy_flow}) and (\ref{Darcy_mass_conservation}) the flow in capillaries is characterized by following equation

-The source term should combine three key components: arterial inflow, venous drainage and the fluid exchange between capillaries and surrounding tissue, which is expressed as
+The source term should combine three key components: arteriolar inflow, venular drainage and the fluid exchange between capillaries and surrounding tissue, which is expressed as

-where $\psi_{ac}$, $\psi_{cv}$ and $\psi_{ct}$ denote arterial inflow, venous drainage and fluid exchange between capillaries and the tissue, respectively.
-The contributions of arterial and venous trees are modeled as the summation of discrete point sources:
+where $\psi_{ac}$, $\psi_{cv}$ and $\psi_{ct}$ denote arteriolar inflow, venular drainage and fluid exchange between capillaries and the tissue, respectively.
+The contributions of arteriolar and venular trees are modelled as the summation of discrete point sources:

 where $N_{cap}$ is the total number of point sources, $q_n$ represents the flow rate of source/sink at location ${\bm x}_n$ and $\delta(\cdot)$ is the Dirac delta function.
 The fluid exchange between capillaries and tissue is mainly determined by their hydrostatic and osmotic pressures.
-Using the Starling's filtration principle the fluid filtration rate is given by \citep{xu_osmosis_2018,fritz_1d0d3d_2022}
+Using the Starling's filtration principle the fluid filtration rate is given by \cite{xu_osmosis_2018,fritz_1d0d3d_2022,vidotto_hybrid_2019}

-where $L_h$ is the hydraulic conductivity of capillary wall, $S$ is the surface area, $p_t$ is the tissue pressure in retinal layers, $\pi_{cap}$ is capillary plasma osmotic pressure, $\pi_t$ is interstitial fluid osmotic pressure and $\alpha_r$ is the permeability of capillary wall to proteins.
-Due to the tight junctions of the blood-retina barrier (BRB), which make capillary wall largely impermeable to plasma proteins, the osmotic term could be neglected and the term $\psi_{ct}$ can be modelled as a drainage system \citep{levick_microvascular_2010}:
+where $L_h$ is the hydraulic conductivity of capillary wall, $S$ is the capillary surface area per unit volume of tissue, $p_t$ is the tissue pressure in retinal layers, $\pi_{cap}$ is capillary plasma osmotic pressure, $\pi_t$ is interstitial fluid osmotic pressure and $\alpha_r$ is the permeability of capillary wall to proteins.
+Due to the tight junctions of the blood-retina barrier (BRB), the capillary wall is largely impermeable to plasma proteins, which implies that $\alpha_r\approx 1$ under normal physiological conditions \cite{truskey_transport_2009}.
+For our model focusing on the hemodynamics, the osmotic pressure difference $\Delta \pi=\pi_{cap}-\pi_t$ is treated as a constant, which is reasonable when the protein leakage is minimal and capillary protein concentrations do not vary dramatically along the vascular network, consistent with our continuum-scale averaging over capillaries.
+The source $\psi_{ct}$ could be written as